 I like to try different hairstyles at any given moment.
 Since I do my own hair, this is pretty easy for me.
 I don’t have to worry about paying a stylist which tends to get very expensive if you go often.
 This year I have been giving my own hair a break and wearing a partial weave.
 I do this by braiding up most of my hair and sewing in tracks/extensions, leaving out enough of my own hair in the crown to cover the tracks.
 I also recently decided to try and transition out of my relaxer and grow out my hair with it’s natural texture.
 Right now the portion of my hair which I braid up hasn’t been relaxed in 4 months, and the portion that is left out has not been relaxed in 2 months.
-I am going to give you a quick picture tutorial of how to sew in your own extensions/tracks.
+I am going to give you a quick picture tutorial showing you how to install your own sew in weave.

-Here is the hair that I used for this style, Bobbi Boss IndiRemi Premium Virgin Hair in the “Natural Yaki” texture.
+Here is the hair that I used for this style, BobbiBoss IndiRemi Premium Virgin Hair in the Natural Yaki texture.
 This is 100% human hair.
-I paid $70 (USD) for one 10 inch pack of hair.
-The color is 1B which is a dark brown/off black shade.
+I paid $70 for one 10 inch pack of hair.
+The color is 1B which is dark brown/off black.

 I begin by washing my own hair and putting in a hot oil treatment.
-I then gave it a 1 inch trim, and braided it up, leaving out my bangs and enough hair in the crown to cover the tracks.
+Next, I gave it a 1 inch trim and braided it up, leaving out my bangs and enough hair in the crown to cover the tracks.
 I choose different braid patterns for different styles, for this style I chose to braid my hair straight back in cornrows and connected the braids into 1 going across the back of my head.
 The bottom row of hair closest to the nape, I braided into 1 braid going across and also connected the ends into the braid mentioned above.
 I braid my cornrows with weaving thread so that they will stay tight and not come undone when I wash my hair.
 I then tucked the loose ends under the braid and secured with thread.

-You then measure your track for the first row from one side of the braid closest to the nape to the next, cut the track to the correct length and sew the track onto the braid.
+You then measure your track for the first row from one side of the braid closest to the nape, to the next.
+Cut the track to the correct length, and sew the track onto the braid.
 I usually sew from left to right.
 You do this for each additional row until you get to the crown.

 For maintenance, I wash my hair every 1 and a half to two weeks in the shower.
 I dilute some shampoo with water in a squeeze bottle and use that to get to my braids under the tracks.
-Rinse thoroughly.
-I then apply a hot oil treatment to my braided hair and the extensions and let sit with a plastic cap for a half hour.
-Rinse thoroughly.
-I then let my hair air dry for a few hours and blow it out with a comb attachment the rest of the way.
-I flat iron out my roots and hair to cover the tracks and bump the ends of the tracks with the flat iron.
-I then wrap my hair around my head in a doobie wrap and cover it with a silk scarf.
-I comb it out in the morning to bouncy hair with a natural bend to the ends.
+After rinsing thoroughly, I apply a hot oil treatment to my braids and the extensions.
+I let it sit with a plastic cap for a half hour.
+After rinsing out the treatment I let my hair air dry for a few hours.
+ThenI blow dry with a comb attachment.
+I flat iron my leave out.
+Bump the ends of the tracks with the flat iron.
+And put my hair in a doobie wrap.
+Then cover with a silk scarf to sleep.
+It’s bouncy with a natural bend to the ends in the morning.